garfix/nli-go/doc/remarks.md

 ===

 By the way, events, since they are not part of a quant, are not added to the event queue.
 Except for the events that are part of an answer; these will be added.

+===

+I'm now going for

+    { rule: action(P1) -> 'do' demonstrative(P1),   sense: go:event_reference(P1) }

+problem: "To get rid of it" is not marked as an event.
+Possible solution:

+    go:set_sort(EventId, event)

+or

+If a relation is asserted:

+    go:assert(get_rid_of(EventId, `:shrdlu`, E1))

+then perform a sort analysis on the relation.

+    in argument-sort.relation:
+        get_rid_of(event, person, object)

+No there's no use storing the sort of a temporary variable.

+===

+There's still a big problem of how to resolve sorts.

+At present I assing sorts to variables in the input sentence.
+This makes sense, because we need to know the sorts for various reasons, and there's no other way to find them out.
+We can't link the sorts to ids, because there are not always ids (unbound variables).

+But I need something more.
+And I still have the option to link a sort to an id.
+If every id had a sort, I could use that.

+The first technique wordt then be top-down, the second bottom-up.

 ## 2022-06-01